ShyamVarsani/WACTF2-Writeups/WACTF2 On-Premise Challenges.md

 ---

 ## 1 RedTiger - Get the config file
+### Challenge Prompt:
+>We have infiltrated a RedTiger Communications development network that contains two of the IoT devices on it (running the same system).
+As a competitor company to RedTiger, it is imperative we break into the device, steal its configuration file, and understand how the proprietary communication protocol works before the product is announced to the world!
+### Writeup:

 >The objective of the second challenge was to get the config file off of the Raspberry Pi.

 Taking a look at the redtiger.asar file, it could be seen that "7274676574666c616731" could be send to 192.168.4.242:1789 in return for a 'config file':